You are here

 The Offender Data Information System (ODIS) is a comprehensive law enforcement and municipal court records management application.

-As of May, 2009 139 law enforcement agencies throughout Oklahoma are using the ODIS software program.
-All 139 agencies are connected to the network sharing information on a daily basis.
-Additional entities such as Probation and Parole, Multi-jurisdictional Drug Task Forces, District Attorneys, Fugitive Task Forces, Child Enforcement Units, Indian tribes and the Bureau of Narcotics have also expressed interest in gaining access to the system.
+As of April 2023, 301 law enforcement agencies throughout Oklahoma are using the ODIS software program.
+All 317 agencies are connected to the network sharing information on a daily basis.
+Additional entities such as Probation and Parole, Multi-jurisdictional Drug Task Forces, District Attorneys, Fugitive Task Forces, Child Enforcement Units, Indian tribes, and the Bureau of Narcotics have also joined or expressed interest in gaining access to the system.

 First and foremost, the ODIS project is built upon a foundation of service to, and cooperation with, local law enforcement and other criminal justice agencies in Oklahoma.
 As a result, the ODIS software program is constantly maturing to meet the ever-changing and diverse needs of the participating agencies.